tribu-ia/Content-Agent/README.md

 `viral-clips-crew` helps you repackage your valuable content in new and engaging ways to capture attention on social media and drive traffic back to the original long-form piece.
 Whether you're looking to refresh your own content or recycle content from other creators, this tool streamlines the process, making content repurposing effortless and efficient.

+## Features

+- **AI-Powered Analysis**: Uses GPT-4o to identify the most viral-worthy segments in your videos
+- **Multi-Platform Optimization**: Creates clips optimized for Instagram, TikTok, YouTube, and LinkedIn
+- **Automatic Subtitling**: Burns subtitles directly into videos for better engagement
+- **Custom Aspect Ratios**: Choose between original aspect ratio or square (1:1) format
+- **Resume Processing**: Restart from any stage if processing is interrupted
+- **Command-Line Interface**: Flexible options for both interactive and automated use

 ## Requirements

 This project requires:

-- Python 3.7+
+- Python 3.8+
-- CrewAI
+- FFmpeg installed in your system
-- OpenAI API key and Google Gemini API key
+- OpenAI API key (for content analysis)
+- Google Gemini API key (for subtitle processing)

-All required Python libraries are listed in `pyproject.toml`.

 ## Installation